tangojack/metamask-profile-card/README.md

 A project that connects to MetaMask and displays a simple profile card

-# Process
+# Workflow

-Creating a boiler plate react app
+Create a minimum config react app\
-Adding dependencies
+Add dependencies\
-List states of Profile Component
+List states of Profile Component\
-Programatically retrieve state
+Programatically retrieve state using ethers.js API\
-    - async / await calls from ethers.js APIs
-Configure JSX to show state
+Configure JSX to show state\
-CSS
-Debug
+CSS\
+Functional testing of requirements\

 # Notes